Persian Calendar, a Solar Hijri Calendar

 Omar Khayyam and Iranian Calendar

-Although a number of different calendar systems were used in Iran through the centuries (e.g. Zoroastrian and Islamic calendar), the first version of the Iranian calendar was developed in the 11th century by Omar Khayyam and his fellowmen.
+Although a number of different calendar systems were used in Iran through the centuries (e.g. Zoroastrian and Islamic calendar), the first version of the Iranian calendar was developed in the 11th century by Omar Khayyam (an Iranian philosopher, astronomer, mathematician and poet) and his fellowmen.
 In 1079 CE, the Islamic calendar was replaced by Khayyam’s calendar by Jala Al-Din Shah Seljuqi’s order.
-Khayyam’s calendar which was called Jalali Calendar was the result of 8-year efforts.
-According to Khayyam’s calendar, the first day of spring which is the first day of the New Year has been called Nowruz.
+Khayyam’s calendar called Jalali Calendar was the result of 8-year efforts and was very accurate. since then it is used in many countries and Khayyam’s calculations are used in other calendar systems to calculate the correct dates.
+According to Khayyam’s calendar, the first day of spring is exactly the first day of the New Year called Nowruz.
 In fact, before Khayyam’s calendar, Nowruz could fall in later winter and early spring; indeed, it was not a fixed day.

 Iran’s Public Holidays